ozataman/csv-conduit/README.markdown

 ## This package

-csv-enumerator is an enumerator-based CSV parsing library that is easy to use, flexible and fast.
+csv-conduit is a conduits based CSV parsing library that is easy to use, flexible and fast.
 Furthermore, it provides ways to use constant-space during operation, which is absolutely critical in many real world use cases.

 ### Introduction

-* ByteStrings are used for everything
+* The CSVeable typeclass implements the key operations.
+* CSVeable is parameterized on both a stream type and a target CSV row type.
 * There are 2 basic row types and they implement *exactly* the same operations, so you can chose the right one for the job at hand:
-  - type MapRow = Map ByteString ByteString
+  - type MapRow t = Map t t
-  - type Row = [ByteString]
+  - type Row t = [t]
-* Folding over a CSV file can be thought of as the most basic operation.
-* Higher level convenience functions are provided to "map" over CSV files, modifying and transforming them along the way.
-* Helpers are provided for simple input/output of CSV files for simple use cases.
-* For extreme / advanced use cases, the user can drop down to the Enumerator/Iteratee level and do interleaved IO among other things.

-### API Docs

-The API is quite well documented and I would encourage you to keep it handy.
+* You basically use the Conduits defined in this library to do the parsing from a CSV stream and rendering back into a CSV stream.
+* Use the full flexibility and modularity of conduits for sources and sinks.

 ### Speed